prrao87/build-with-baml/src/classification/README.md

 ## Evaluate the performance of the LLM and the rule-based API

+Human-annotated data is provided for a select set of scholars [here](../../data/nobel_laureates/human_annotated).
 There are three evaluation scripts provided:

 1. `eval_female_laureates.py`: Evaluate the performance of the LLM and the rule-based API on female laureates.
 2. `eval_random_scholars.py`: Evaluate the performance of the LLM and the rule-based API on random scholars.
 3. `eval_unknown.py`: Evaluate the performance of the LLM and the rule-based API on scholars with unknown gender.

-To run the evaluation scripts, you can run the following command:
+Run the evaluation scripts as follows:
 ```bash
 uv run eval_female_laureates.py
 uv run eval_random_scholars.py
 uv run eval_unknown.py
 ```

-More numbers on this coming soon!